kennygrant/bestiary/servers.md

 # Writing Servers in Go

 When writing servers in go, you'll probably make extensive use of the standard library.The net and net/http packages are some of the most widely used in the Go ecosystem, and come with some unique pitfalls.
+The source to the [net/http package](https://golang.org/pkg/net/http/) is surprisingly straightforward and readable, and if you're going to write servers, you should read through the docs and the source of this package at least once to see what is available.

 ## Running a server